Skip to content

 4. AI improvements

-• Each use counts as one improvement toward your monthly quota.
+• Each use (improve or generate) counts as one improvement toward your monthly quota.

 • The quota resets monthly.